snkrause/airbnb_revenue/README.md

 This is my first project for my udacity Nanodegree Data Science.
 I used the airbnb datasets provided on kaggle.com (see links below) to understand the airbnb market in more detail and to find the influence factors that maximize the revenue.
 In particular I wanted to answer the following questions:

 1. What is the main factor for high revenue?
-2. Which neighbourhoods in Boston and Seattle are giving the most revenue and which ones the least?
+2. Which neighborhoods in Boston and Seattle are giving the most revenue?
-3. Is more lucrative to rent out a full apartment/house or individual rooms?
+3. Is it more lucrative to rent out a full apartment/house or individual rooms?
 4. How important are the review scores and which one in particular?
 5. Which months are yielding the highest revenue in Boston vs. Seattle?